krivoox/draw-folder-structure/README.md

 #### Choose the design you like best

 Choose from a lot of predefined designs we have to offer.
-By default we use "ClassicDashes".
+By default we use "EmojiDashes".

-list of styles:
+#####list of styles:

 - ClassicDashes
 - SparklesDesing